pingidentity/pingidentity-devops-getting-started/docs/deployPfCluster.md

 # Deploy a PingFederate cluster

-This example employs server profile layering, using the PingFederate server profile in your local `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` directory as the base layer profile.
+This use case employs server profile layering, using the PingFederate server profile in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` directory as the base layer profile.
 This server profile contains two files critical to PingFederate clustering:

 * `tcp.xml.subst`